Gramo

 My research unveiled areas for automation and streamlined processes to improve workflow, user experience, and accuracy.
 I worked closely with the dev team to ensure my solutions and designs were feasible and fit within the team’s and client’s budget.
 My designs have decreased the time it takes to identify a song and update its records by up to 23%.
 Below are samples of the final design work I’ve done.

-The screen below is the main screen for “Unidentified Tracks”.
-On the left panel, you have a list of tracks that must be identified.
+Below is the main screen for “Unidentified Tracks”.
+On the left panel, you have a list of Unidentified Tracks.
 With the right panel showing details of the track that is selected.

-The general layout of the application was largely kept from the previous design.
-Users liked being able to see the list of unidentified tracks because they treated it like a ticket system.
-It also allowed them to search for related tracks in the left panel while keeping the track they are working on visible.
+The overall layout of the application remained largely unchanged, as users appreciated the ability to view unidentified tracks like a ticketing system.
+This allowed them to search related data in the left panel while keeping the active track visible on the right.

 Old Format

-Editing/viewing performers (utøvere), ownership (eierskap), remuneration (vederlag), and claim number is consolidated on this screen to minimize the need to jump to different section of the app.
+Editing performers (utøvere), ownership (eierskap), remuneration (vederlag), and claim numbers is now consolidated on one screen to reduce navigation.

 Conclusion